cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 * Disable any added field from Checkout details page and Order Receipt.
 * **Retain fields information** for customers when they navigate back and forth from checkout.
 * Disable Billing Address fields for chosen shipping goods.
 Which makes them visible only for virtual goods.
-* **DatePicker:** Change the default format (dd-mm-yy), Set Minimum Date and Maximum Date, Disable days in the week (Sun - Sat).
-* **TimePicker:** Includes restriction of both start and end hours, set the minutes interval and manually input labels.
 * Area to insert your own **Custom CSS**.
 * Display **Order Time**.
 * Set Default State for checkout.